 - You can freeze the leaves whole or chop them beforehand.
 Once they are frozen and thawed, they are too mushy to chop easily.
-Stuff 2 - 3 individual leaves or a spoonful of chopped herbs in ice cube trays.
-It's okay to be a little rough with them.
+Stuff two to three individual leaves or a spoonful of chopped herbs in ice cube trays.
+It is OK to be a little rough with them.
 That just releases their oils, which will get frozen along with the ice cubes.

 - Fill the tray halfway with water.
 Make sure the leaves are down into the water, as best you can.
-They will tend to float, but we'll fix that with the next step.
+They may tend to float, but that is not a problem.
 Place the half-filled tray in the freezer.

-- Once the ice cubes are pretty much frozen, top off each ice cube with water to fill.
-The leaves will no longer be able to float and should be completely surrounded by water.
-Now place the tray back into the freezer to freeze solid.
+- Once the ice cubes are frozen, top off each ice cube tray with water.
+Place the tray back into the freezer to freeze solid.
+The leaves will no longer be able to float and will be completely encapsulated in water.

-- Once the ice cubes are frozen, you can remove them from the tray and store in zip closure bags.
-Don't forget to label them.
+- Once the ice cubes are fully frozen, you can remove them from the tray and store in zip closure bags.
+Label the bags.
 They look even more alike as ice cubes than they did as frozen leaves.

 - When you are ready to use your herbs, simply toss the whole ice cube into your favorite stew or dish.

-To save herbs such as oregano and thyme, learn how to dry and store other garden herbs.
+To save herbs with woody stems (and less water content) like oregano, rosemary, and thyme, learn how to dry and store those garden herbs.